pmd/pmd-github-action-tests/README.md

 **Expected:**

-* There should be one reported violation in the build
+* There should be at least two reported violations in the build (bar and foo)
+    * note: the buils is run 3 times for each OS
+    * in total there are 6 violations (errors), two per OS
-* One annotation in the pull request "files" tab
+* Two annotated locations in the pull request "Files changed" tab for (changed) file "AvoidCatchingThrowableSample.java"
+    * note: the build is run 3 times for each OS - so every annotation should repeat 3 times